New Haven County Divorce Lawyer

-We cover all of New Haven and upper Fairfield County divorce and family law matters, including cases from the town of Trumbull, Monroe, Milford, and Oxford.
+Our divorce lawyers in Connecticut cover all of New Haven and upper Fairfield County divorce and family law matters, including cases from the town of Trumbull, Monroe, Milford, and Oxford, CT.
 Clients come to us because they need someone who will listen to them, advocate for their concerns in court and during settlement negotiations, and are prepared to fight to get a fair and equitable outcome.
-Call the office at (203) 769-7388 or fill out our online contact form to set up a consultation.

 Issues in a Connecticut Divorce Settlement